git/git.github.io/rev_news/drafts/edition-106.md

   to graphically visualize differences between different versions of a LaTeX file.
-  It is a wrapper around Git and [latexdiff](https://www.ctan.org/pkg/latexdiff) (which is present [on CTAN](https://www.ctan.org/pkg/latexdiff), Comprehensive TeX Archive Network). git-latexdiff is written as BSD-licensed Bash script, while latexdiff is written in Perl (and is GPLv3 licensed).
+  It is a wrapper around Git and [latexdiff](https://www.ctan.org/pkg/latexdiff) (which is present [on CTAN](https://www.ctan.org/pkg/latexdiff), Comprehensive TeX Archive Network).
+  `git-latexdiff` is written as BSD-licensed Bash script, while `latexdiff` is written in Perl (and is GPLv3 licensed).
   The git-latexdiff tool was mentioned in passing in [Git Rev News Edition #8](https://git.github.io/rev_news/2015/10/14/edition-8/).
-+ [git-oops](https://github.com/jvns/git-oops) is a **very experimental** tool allowing to undo a git operation, without having to remember specific invocation.
++ [git-oops](https://github.com/jvns/git-oops) is a **very experimental** tool allowing to undo a Git operation, without having to remember specific invocation.
   In the style of the undo features in [GitUp](https://gitup.co/), [jj](https://github.com/martinvonz/jj), and [git-branchless](https://github.com/arxanas/git-branchless).
   Meant to be just a prototype, to serve _as an inspiration_ for a better tool that actually works reliably.
   Written in Python, MIT license.
-    + Contrast [thefuck](https://github.com/nvbn/thefuck), a command line application which corrects your previous console command (for example git command) if you made an error and it _didn't_ do what you wanted;
+    + Contrast [thefuck](https://github.com/nvbn/thefuck), a command line application which corrects your previous console command (for example Git command) if you made an error and it _didn't_ do what you wanted;
       the tool was mentioned in
       [Git Rev News Edition #101](https://git.github.io/rev_news/2023/07/31/edition-101/).